September 2022 Update

 Instead of setting up reminders in multiple systems, I thought centralizing everything in one template would eliminate some of the repetition you might be doing across different scheduling and reminder apps.

-and enter date you signed up for the card in the
+Go to and click Add a Card and enter date you signed up for the card in the Signup date column:

 Step 2: Add the rewards for your cards